top of page

 Oxygenation

 • Oxygenation is the immediate priority in most medical emergencies and is more important than ventilation.
-The common concern that health care professionals have in relation to oxygen dependency ('hypoxic drive') can lead to neglect of this priority.
+The common concern that health care professionals have in relation to oxygen dependency ('hypoxic drive') can sometimes lead to neglect of this priority.

 • Oxygen delivery involves the whole pathway of from inspired gas (air/supplemented air) through gas exchange in the lungs; to delivery to tissues and utilisation within mitochondrial aerobic respiration (oxidative phosphorylation).